CDC SCOPE: SCOPE for the CDC 6000 series

 This operating system was based on the original Chippewa Operating System.
 In the early 1970s, it was renamed NOS/BE for the CDC Cyber machines.
 The SCOPE operating system is a file-oriented system using mass storage, random access devices.
 It was designed to make use of all capabilities of CDC 6000 computer systems and exploits fully the multiple-operating modes of all segments of the computer.
 Main tasks of SCOPE are controlling job execution, storage assignment, performing segment and overlay loading.
 Its features include comprehensive input/output functions and library maintenance routines.
-The dayfile chronologically records all jobs run and any problems encountered.
+The operating system chronologically records all jobs run and any problems encountered.
 To aid debugging, dumps and memory maps are available.
-Under control of SCOPE, a variety of assemblers (COMPASS), compilers (ALGOL, FORTRAN, COBOL), and utility programs (SORT/MERGE, PERT/TIME, EXPORT/IMPORT, RESPOND, SIMSCRIPT, APT, OPTIMA etc.) may be operated.
-The computer emulation community has made repeated attempts to recover and preserve this software.
-It is now running under a CDC CYBER and 6000 series emulator.